Winter solstice best time of year to reset and initiate change

 Solstice in southern hemisphere

-In the Southern Hemisphere, our friends are experiencing their longest day of the year.
+In the Southern Hemisphere, our friends experience their longest day of the year on our shortest day.
 For them, the Capricorn point is akin to the Full Moon.
 The themes of Capricorn and Cancer are as intertwined and opposite as the hemispheric seasons caused by the tilt of our Earth’s axis.
 Cancerian themes of home, family, traditions and security provide important information as we cross the Capricorn threshold of manifestation, relentless effort, success and wisdom.

 Who we are is the culmination of all the cycles we have lived through to this point.
 Everything begins with, and grows from, our earliest childhood experiences with our immediate family, however that was realized.
 Honoring, or at least contextualizing, our traditions and family relationships is a significant part in planting the seeds of a new cycle.

-This relationship can denote friction or challenges, the desire to create something lasting with that Capricorn Sun squares off with Jupiter in Aries’ boundless impulsivity.
+Winter Solstice represents our urge to grow, learn and expand – with the enthusiasm of a fresh start.
+While there may be friction or challenges, the desire to create something lasting squares off with boundless impulsivity.
 It can also represent the necessary drive to satisfy both of these themes using the common ground of Cardinal energy: initiation, energy and powerful movement forward.